 A vector database stores data as a collection of numerical representations (known as vectors) that capture the meaning of the data.
 This allows you to search based on similarity, rather than just specific keywords.

-They’re a key technology behind modern chat, search, and recommendation systems.
+Vector databases are a key technology behind modern chat, search, and recommendation systems.

 How Do Vector Databases Work?